The ultimate guide to the best gifts for hikers. Find the perfect gift for any hiking enthusiast.

 A Walk in the Woods is no exception.

-This is a great book for any hiker who enjoys humor and a realistic take on what multi-day hiking is actually like - especially from someone new to it.
+This is a great gift for casual hikers and for anyone who enjoys humor and a realistic take on what multi-day hiking is actually like - especially from someone new to it.

 One of the most thrilling books I've read in my life.

 I literally found myself on the edge of my seat throughout the second half of this book it was so intense.

 Into Thin Air might not be for the faint of heart, but it paints an honest picture of what hiking Mt.
 Everest is like and the real first-hand dangers attached to it.